 Can you register a car without insurance?

 In most states, you can’t register a car without proof of insurance or financial responsibility.
-However, in New Hampshire, you’re not required to purchase auto insurance.
+However, in New Hampshire, you’re not required to purchase auto insurance at all.

-In other states, you’re required to buy insurance, such as liability insurance.
-However, you don’t need to show proof of insurance when registering your car.
+There are a few states where you are required to have insurance, but you don’t need to show proof of insurance when registering your car.

 These states include:

-When would you need to register a car?
+When do you need to register a car?

 In every U.S. state, you must register and title your car with the state’s transportation agency or the department of motor vehicles.
 When you do this, the state gives you a license plate and a legal document stating that you’re the car’s owner.